NH Supreme Court Clarifies Standard for Complying with Tax Abatement Application Signature Requirements

 In some circumstances, such as being outside of the state or country, the taxpayer may not have the ability to sign the tax abatement application and still meet the strict deadline for its filing.
 This was the case in the NH Supreme Court’s recent decision in Appeal of Keith R. Mader 2000 Revocable Trust issued on June 5, 2020.

 In the Mader case, the property owners primarily lived out of state and contacted a local attorney three weeks before the deadline to file the tax abatement application on their behalf.
-The attorney was leaving for vacation when discussing the scope of representation with the property owners, and when he returned from vacation, only had three days to complete and file the tax abatement applications.
+The attorney was leaving for vacation when discussing the scope of representation with the property owners.
+When he returned from vacation, he only had three days to complete and file the tax abatement applications.
 Given the circumstances, the attorney signed the applications on the clients’ behalf.

 The municipality denied the tax abatement applications for reasons other than the lack of compliance with the signature requirement; however, when the attorney filed appeals with the Board of Tax & Land Appeals (“BTLA”), the BTLA dismissed the appeals for failure to comply with the signature and certification requirement.